Skip to article

 Deferral is not a neutral act — it's a strong predictor of eventual approval.
 The board defers cases rather than refusing them, giving applicants time to address concerns, revise plans, or provide additional information.
 The result is that the deferral process functions as a path to approval rather than a genuine pause for reconsideration.

 Only ~10% of deferred cases are ultimately refused.
-Compare this to the overall refusal rate of ~16% for PA cases (all decisions), and deferrals look like a mechanism that tips the scales further toward approval.
+Compare this to the overall refusal rate of ~14% for PA cases (across all 213,500 cases with any decision), and deferrals look like a mechanism that tips the scales further toward approval.

 The deferral as override mechanism